ynux/nomad-terraform-elasticstack/nomad_prepare/README.md

 Plan:
 * elasticsearch: java
 * kibana, curator, logstash: docker
-* curator: exec
+* curator: exec (python)
 * filebeat not under nomad control

-This means:
+This means that we prepare in this step:
 * 3 client nodes get disks and java, and node_class=elasticsearch to pin the jobs
 * docker for all clients
 * filebeat for nomad clients and servers

 Remarks:
 * I'm not really attaching volumes to the elasticsearch servers
-* Only 1 logstash instance
+* We deploy only 1 logstash instance
-* For a real life setup, if you want to see the logs when the nomad cluster is gone, install a second filebeat to send them to another elastic stack
+* For a real life setup, if you want to see the logs when the nomad cluster is gone, install a second filebeat instance to send them to another elastic stack

 #### Prepare ansible